indix/web-auto-extractor/README.md

 Each WAEObject comes with the following set of methods

 ### WAEObject Methods
+*NOTE: The result of these functions are **cached**, so multiple calls to them shouldn't affect performance.*

 #### .parse()
 Finds all supported semantically structured information on the HTML in normalized format.